Myxobolus cerebralis: Triactinomyxon stage

 The stages that infect fish, called triactinomyxon spores, are made of a single style that is about 150 micrometers (μm) long and three processes or "tails", each about 200 micrometers long.
 These spores are typically oval shaped, and display asymmetrical symmetry.
 A sporoplasm packet at the end of the style contains 64 germ cells surrounded by a cellular envelope.
-There are also three polar capsules, each of which contains a coiled polar filament between 170 and 180 μm long, with about 5-6 coils in each filament.
+There are also three polar capsules, each of which contains a coiled polar filament between 170 and 180 μm long, with about 5–6 coils in each filament.
 Polar filaments in both this stage and in the myxospore stage (see picture above) rapidly shoot into the body of the host, creating an opening through which the sporoplasm can enter.
 When it develops this polar filament it is able to attach to its host.

 Sporoplasm stage

 Upon contact with fish hosts and firing of the polar capsules, the sporoplasm contained within the central style of the triactinomyxon migrates into the epithelium or gut lining.
-The parasite uses the polar filamentFirstly, this sporoplasm undergoes mitosis to produce more amoeboid cells, which migrate into deeper tissue layers, to reach the cerebral cartilage.
+Firstly, this sporoplasm undergoes mitosis to produce more amoeboid cells, which migrate into deeper tissue layers, to reach the cerebral cartilage.